 When was the last time you said no to something because you were afraid?
-Have you ever skipped a trip because you couldn’t face getting on a plane?
-Avoided a great speaking opportunity, because it meant presenting to a crowd?
-Missed a promotion, because you didn’t want to ask your boss?
+Have you ever skipped a trip because you couldn't face getting on a plane?
+Avoided an excellent speaking opportunity because it meant presenting to a crowd?
+Missed a promotion because you didn't want to ask your boss?
 Left unchecked, our fears can control our lives.
 By facing them, you can tap into your true potential and learn to become truly happy.

 Step 1: Admit that you’re afraid

-The first, and most crucial, step is simply coming clean.
-You’re afraid.
+The first and most crucial step is simply coming clean.
+You're afraid.
 We all are.
-We’re often taught to keep a stiff upper lip when it comes our emotions, but doing so means we often repeat old patterns.
+We're often taught to keep a stiff upper lip when it comes to our emotions, but doing so means we often repeat old patterns.
 Fear has many guises.
-It shows up as anxiety, when we project our fears onto future situations; embarrassment, rooted in a fear of rejection; pessimism, thinking that the future will be worse than the present; even envy, believing that you are less than others.
-These emotions, that stem from fear, have the power to control us, keeping us “safe” in a pattern of behaviour.
+It shows up as anxiety when we project our fears onto future situations; embarrassment rooted in fear of rejection; pessimism, thinking that the future will be worse than the present; even envy, believing that you are less than others.
+These emotions that stem from fear have the power to control us, keeping us "safe" in a pattern of behaviour.
 They keep us firmly in our comfort zones and make it hard for us to take on the unknown.
-By admitting that you too have fears you’re taking the first step towards breaking free and tapping into your true potential.
+By admitting that you, too, have fears, you're taking the first step towards breaking free and tapping into your true potential.

-If you’re having trouble admitting your fears, start by asking yourself this question: Do you feel free?
+If you're having trouble admitting your fears, ask yourself this question: Do you feel free?

 "If there's something you want to do but aren't able to, then you're not free," says happiness expert Mo Gawdat.